-"It has come to the attention of the examiner that the patent sought to be reissued by the application (is) (has been) involved in litigation.
-Any documents and/or materials, including the defenses raised against validity, or against enforceability because of fraud or inequitable conduct, which would be material to the examination of this reissue application are required to be made of record in response hereto.
-See 37 CFR 1.175(b)."
+The patent sought to be reissued by this application [1] involved in litigation.
+Any documents and/or materials, including the defenses raised against validity or against enforceability because of fraud or inequitable conduct, which would be material to the examination of this reissue application are required to be made of record in response to this action.